 Here are a couple other things I’ve learned:

-In closing, I hope my suggestions boost your DoorDash hourly earnings.
-I enjoy dashing and appreciate the opportunity to share my observations.
+I hope my suggestions boost your DoorDash hourly earnings.
+Even four years later, I enjoy dashing and appreciate the opportunity to share my observations.
 So go earn some extra cash and please drive safely!

 Readers, what do you think of DoorDash and do you think you’d enjoy delivery driving?